orbitdb/awesome-orbitdb/README.md

 ## Apps
+- [Remote Education Log](https://log.education) - A tool to help you keep track of your child's remote special education services and instruction while school is closed.
 - [smartX](https://smartxnetwork.github.io/) - Smart, self-sovereign 🆔 and 💰 for everyone. smartX is a peer-to-peer socio-economic system that empowers people to stay in control of their data, easily send digital money to each other and trade tokens of any good, service or asset in open, intermediary-free markets.
 [GitHub: @smartXnetwork](https://github.com/smartXnetwork/smartXnetwork.github.io).
 - [3Box](https://medium.com/uport/announcing-3box-and-ethereum-profiles-dba9841e0952) - A decentralized data storage solution called 3Box, which allows Ethereum users to upload and share their information across dapps using any wallet.
 [GitHub: @uport-project/3box](https://github.com/uport-project/3box).
 - [Orbit](https://github.com/orbitdb/orbit) - A distributed, serverless chat application built with OrbitDB and IPFS.
 [GitHub: @orbitdb/orbit-web](https://github.com/orbitdb/orbit-web).